IanHooper613/Lyrical-Genius/README.md

-# LyricGenius
+# LyricalGenius
 It like having a Music Genius in a touch of a button.

-LyricGenius is a music genre finding application.
+LyricalGenius is a music genre finding application.

 ## Usage
 Download the repo and run index.html

 ## Contributing